Guide to mental health counselling benefits for First Nations and Inuit

-Requests for client reimbursement for mental health counselling benefits must be submitted within year of the date of service.
-More information on how to submit a claim for client reimbursement, instructions, links and to download the Client Reimbursement Form can be found on the NIHB Client Reimbursement Form, available on the Express Scripts Canada NIHB provider and client website.
+Requests for client reimbursement for mental health counselling benefits must be received within one (1) year of the date of service.
+More information on how to submit a claim for client reimbursement, instructions, links and to download the Client Reimbursement Form can be found on the NIHB Client Reimbursement webpage available on the Express Scripts Canada NIHB provider and client website.

 All requests for reimbursement submitted by mail or fax must include a completed NIHB Client Reimbursement Form, as well as original receipts.
 For submission via the web account, be sure to have a copy of the receipt to scan or take a photo to upload.

 4.0 Appeal process

 Persons eligible for the NIHB program have the right to appeal the denial of a benefit with the exception of items and services that are identified as exclusions (refer to section 3.6 Exclusions).
-More information about the appeal process is available on NIHB's webpage Appealing a decision under the NIHB program or through the appropriate NIHB regional office.
+More information about the appeal process is available on NIHB's webpage Appealing a decision under the NIHB program or by contacting your NIHB regional office.

 5.0 Medical transportation

-While clients are expected to access the closest appropriate provider, exceptions may be considered to provide coverage for travel to access a provider with a specific area of expertise, including where the provider may have specific cultural competence experience or training.
+Medical transportation support will be provided to the nearest appropriate provider.
+Exceptions may be considered to provide coverage for travel to access a provider with a specific area of expertise, including where the provider may have specific cultural competence experience or training.